Buying a Property as an LLC or Trust in San Diego: Risks and Benefits

 It can also be difficult to coordinate financing when purchasing a home as an LLC.
 Loan guidelines stipulate that one or more individuals needs to sign as guarantor(s) of the loan.
 It is not possible to to get financing directly as an LLC, mainly because it would be too difficult for the bank to pursue recourse with an LLC if the loan went into default.
 It is possible to transfer, or “quit claim”, the title into an LLC after you close on a property; however, this means more paperwork!

-BUYING A HOME AS A TRUST
+BUYING A HOME AS A TRUST IN SAN DIEGO

 Let’s move on to real estate trusts.
 This option is used for several reasons: to protect the property owner’s anonymity, to help with estate planning, or to allow a group of people to go in on a property together without getting taxed as an LLC or other corporation.
 Similar to an LLC, a real estate trust can help keep the name of the property owner(s) more private.
 A trust can reduce your estate tax burden by decreasing the value of your personal assets and can help ensure that a property can be transferred to your heir or heirs.
 Finally, in the case of multiple owners, forming a trust can make it easier to document and keep track of the ownership interests of all parties.

 Exclusive Buyer Agents do not list homes for sale and never represent sellers.
 They have no "inventory" to try to sell you.
 They can represent you in purchasing any home.
 They are specialists at representing buyers only on the buyers' side of the transaction.
 Exclusive Buyer Agents work to get buyers the best price and terms when they buy a home.

-If you have excellent credit and plan to buy a home or condo in San Diego County within 90 days, contact Justin Gramm to hire an agent on your side of the transaction.
-More about Justin Gramm on Google+.
-Call Justin at (858) 437-2662 or E-mail.
+If you are paying "all-cash" and plan to buy a home or condo in San Diego County within 90 days, contact Justin Gramm to hire an agent on your side of the transaction.
+Call Justin at 858-437-2662 or Email.